 It’s important to realize that different industries and circumstances require the use of different types of glass.
 Two varieties that are frequently needed are tempered and annealed.
-At NorthStar Glass, we offer custom glass installation for residents and business owners around the Toronto area.
+At Northstar Glass, we offer custom glass replacements for residents and business owners around the Toronto area.
 Keep reading to find out more about the differences between tempered and annealed glass and what you should use them for.

 What is Tempered Glass?

 Tempered glass (also sometimes referred to as toughened or reinforced glass) is a type of glass treated by heat, or sometimes chemicals, to increase its overall structural integrity.
 The glass is exposed to an incredible amount of heat (over 600 degrees Celsius) and then cooled via a process called quenching.
 This quick process (it lasts just seconds) involves the use of highly-pressurized air blasts streaming from nozzles arranged in varying directions.
 Because quenching cools the outer surface of the glass more quickly than the centre, the outer surface becomes compressed and the centre remains in a state of tension.
 This is what gives tempered glass its strength.

 What is Annealed Glass?

 This type of glass is usually referred to as standard glass.
 Unlike tempered glass, it’s treated with heat and then very slowly cooled.
 It’s roughly four times weaker than tempered glass and is only used in situations where reinforcement isn’t required.

 The Difference between Tempered and Annealed Glass